Introduction

 3. Dietary Causes

-- Excess fat intake
+- Excess fatty foods

 - Lactose intolerance

-- Improper dilution of formula milk
+- Improper formula feeding

 Symptoms of Diarrhoea